 And yet so many of us resist any attempts at basic safety precautions.
 There appears to be very little panic of the kind that overrode Boeing’s insistence that there was nothing wrong with their planes.
 Very little of the caution that still has Boeing and travel experts wondering if anyone is going to be willing to get back on these planes.

-These planes that crashed three times over the course of several months and killed fewer people than are dying each day after going about their daily existence.
+These planes that crashed twice over the course of several months and killed fewer people than are dying each day after going about their daily existence.
 Which one really ought to have us more concerned?

 Probably as a truism for most people, Corona and her wicked ways have them far more concerned.
 But it’s much, much harder to alter daily routine than it is to just saying no to getting on a specific type of aircraft.
 Even if the pay-off — healthy life — is the same in both scenarios.